EricssonResearch/UDA-4-TSC/readme.md

 We would like to express our sincere gratitude to all individuals managing the AILAB Server within the Ericsson Re- search department.
 Their support and assistance have been invaluable for the completion of this research experiments.

-A special acknowledgment is extended to the IRISA team at Rennes University for their collaborative spirit and the resources they shared.
+A special acknowledgment is extended to Laetitia Chapel, Charlotte Pelletier and Romain Tavenard from the IRISA research institute, for their collaborative spirit and the resources they shared with us.
 Furthermore, we deeply appreciate their critical review and constructive feedback on earlier drafts of our work, which significantly enhanced the clarity and coherence of our findings.

 ## License